This post was originally published on March 19, 2019, and was updated on Feb. 19, 2020.

 - Business cards.
 Yes, you still need these.
 Handing over a card is much better than writing a website URL on a piece of paper.
 Networking for women involves giving out multiple cards so other women can pass them out, too.

 - Professional email address.
 Ditch your free email account and get a professional email address that includes your domain name.

 - Branded domain and professional website.
 Have at least a simple business website that introduces who you are, what you do and the work you’ve done.

 Editor’s note: Looking to set up that website before the next big networking event?
 No problem!
-With help from GoDaddy’s Websites + Marketing, you can set up a website in under an hour using industry-specific templates.
+With help from GoDaddy's Websites + Marketing you can create a website in under an hour, using industry-specific templates.

 5. Offer a referral incentive to people who send you leads and clients

 Referral incentives are another way that networking for women can lead to new business.

 Encourage your network to refer business to you by giving them an actual incentive to do so.